ava-labs/avalanche-docs/docs/nodes/configure/chain-config-flags.md

 Deprecated as of `v0.12.5`.
 Use `regossip-frequency` instead.

 Amount of time that should elapse before we attempt to re-gossip a transaction that was already gossiped once.
-Defaults to `60000000000` nano seconds which is 1 minute.
+Defaults to `30000000000` nano seconds which is 30 seconds.

 #### `tx-pool-price-limit` (int)